chis0m/p-20-docker-php-todo-app/README.md

      -> Input your dockerhub username and access token -> ID: input what you will use in jenkins file`

 ### Using Docker compose

-docker-compose exec mysql /bin/sh docker-compose exec app php /var/www/html/artisan migrate:fresh docker-composer run --rm artisan migrate:fresh
+`docker-compose up -d --build`
+`docker-compose run --rm composer install` `docker-compose run --rm artisan migrate:fresh` `docker-compose run --rm artisan migrate`